KushajveerSingh/notes/docs/html/html.md

 Other useful attributes of `<link>`

-- `crossorigin` - make requets with CORS or CORS disabled
+- `crossorigin` - make Cross-Origin Resource Sharing (CORS) requests with or without sending credentials (cookies, HTTP headers)

     ```html
     <!-- The server requests HTTP headers, and specifying 'use-credentials'